What are protocols during the COVID-19 pandemic?

 A statutory public meeting is held under the Planning Act for certain types of planning applications, and is conducted outside of the Standing Committee and Council format.
-Public Meetings will be held approximately once per month with the purpose being to provide the public with information and receive submissions which can be considered and reviewed by Staff and the applicant prior to Council consideration of the application.
-Public meetings are open to the public and provide an opportunity for individuals in attendance at the meeting to provide feedback on the matter being discussed.
+Public meetings will be held approximately once per month for the purpose of providing the public with information and to receive submissions regarding development applications which can be considered and reviewed by Staff and applicants prior to Council consideration of applications.
+Public meetings are open to the public and provide an opportunity for individuals in attendance to provide feedback on the matters being discussed.

-Who is present from the Town at the public meeting?
+Who is present from the Town at public meetings?

 Public meetings are chaired by a Member of Council appointed as the Planning Chair by the Mayor.
-Staff from the Planning and Development Department will be in attendance to provide information regarding an application and hear feedback provided.
-The Office of the Town Clerk captures all feedback received in the public meeting minutes to provide a written record for Staff and Council of the public meeting.
-Members of Council may be in attendance at a public meeting to hear feedback, but they do not sit in their normal seats on the dais in Council Chambers.
+Staff from the Planning and Development Department will be in attendance to provide information regarding applications and hear feedback provided.
+The Office of the Town Clerk captures all feedback received in the public meeting minutes to provide a written record for Staff and Council.
+Members of Council may be in attendance at public meetings to hear feedback, but they do not sit in their seats on the dais in Council Chambers or participate in discussion.